shadowspawn/forest-arborist/README.md

-     install [-m, --manifest <name>]               clone missing (new) dependent repositories status                                        show concise status for each repo in the forest pull                                          git-style pull, which is fetch and merge root                                          show the root directory of the forest for-each <command> [args...]                  run specified command on each repo in the forest, e.g. "fab for-each -- ls -al" for-free <command> [args...]                  run specified command on repos which are not locked or pinned
+     install [-m, --manifest <name>]               clone missing (new) dependent repositories status                                        show concise status for each repo in the forest pull                                          git-style pull, which is fetch and merge main                                          show the main directory of the forest root                                          show the root directory of the forest for-each <command> [args...]                  run specified command on each repo in the forest, e.g. "fab for-each -- ls -al" for-free <command> [args...]                  run specified command on repos which are not locked or pinned